ysjiang4869/windows-spotlight-app/README.md

-# windows-spotlight-app
+### windows spotlight app
-Get and save windows spotlight wallpapers
+#This app collect windows spotlight wallpapers so you can set as your desktop background

+//TODO
+1. using new icon
+2. running in background
+3. change wallpaper everyday